The Haverford & Record A public archive · updated June 2026

 Citations

-Court documents and the federal case
+Court documents & the federal case

 1. Civil Rights Litigation Clearinghouse — Jews at Haverford v.
-The Corporation of Haverford College, 2:24-cv-02044 (E.D.
-Pa.)
+The Corporation of Haverford College, 2:24-cv-02044

 2. CourtListener docket

-3. PacerMonitor — full filing list
+3. PacerMonitor

-4. Memorandum Opinion on the motion to dismiss (Clearinghouse)
+4. Memorandum opinion on motion to dismiss

-5. Memorandum Opinion — PDF
+5. Opinion PDF

-7. Antisemitism Litigation Tracker — case summary
+8. Antisemitism Litigation Tracker

-Federal government and Congressional record
+Federal & Congressional record

-2. House Committee on Education and the Workforce — document-request letter to Haverford (April 21, 2025, PDF)
+2. House Committee — document-request letter (PDF)

-3. President Wendy Raymond — written testimony to Congress (PDF)
+3. Raymond — written testimony (PDF)

-5. Committee Chair Walberg: why Haverford was selected
+5. Chair Walberg: why Haverford was selected

-6. Rep. Elise Stefanik press release on the Haverford hearing
+7. Rep. Stefanik on the hearing

 News coverage